CapTen101/CP-Solutions/ResourcesFromYoutube/Aditya Verma/DP/LCS/intro.md

 - min number of insertions in a string to make it a palindrome

 PS.
 "A subsequence is a sequence that appears in the same relative order, but NOT necessarily contiguous."

+format of LCS:
+- input  is two/one string(can convert to two strings)
+- question revolves around shortest/longest subsequences/substrings/palindromes
+- output is string or length